 Fire doors are an important part of a building’s passive fire protection strategy.
 They section off different areas in a building and provide barriers to stop fire and smoke spreading.
-It is important to get an initial assessment of fire doors to identify any areas which are not compliant and then ongoing to make sure they are kept in good working order.
+It is important to carry out an initial fire door inspection or fire door survey to identify any areas which are not compliant and then ongoing to make sure they are kept in good working order.

 What do we check during a fire door inspection?